spotify/gordon-janitor-gcp/docs/api.rst

 By default, the HTTP session used for getting credentials is reused for API calls (recommended if there are many).
-If this is not desired, you can pass in your own ``aiohttp.ClientSession`` instance into ``AIOGoogleDNSClient`` or ``AIOGoogleHTTPClient``.
-The auth client ``GoogleAuthClient`` may also take an explicit session object, but is not required to assert a different HTTP session is used for the API calls.
+If this is not desired, you can pass in your own :class:`aiohttp.ClientSession` instance into :class:`AIOGoogleDNSClient` or :class:`AIOGoogleHTTPClient`.
+The auth client :class:`GoogleAuthClient` may also take an explicit session object, but is not required to assert a different HTTP session is used for the API calls.

 .. code-block:: python